The topology of Calabi-Yau threefolds with Picard number three: Components of the positive index cone for real ternary cubics

-so that the `triangle of reference' of $F$ is now in the affine plane $z=1$ with vertices $ (0,0), (1,0)$ and $ (0,1)$.
+and hence the `triangle of reference' of $F$ is now in the affine plane $z=1$ with vertices $ (0,0), (1,0)$ and $ (0,1)$.
 We shall write $F_k$ if we wish to indicate the dependence on $k$.
-Recall that if $k>1$, then the real curve $F=0$ has two components, the bounded component (lying in the triangle of reference) and the unbounded component.
+An easy check verifies that the cubic $F$ is strictly negative at all points on the three affine lines $x=0$, $y=0$ and $x+y=1$.
+Recall that if $k>1$, then the real curve $F=0$ has two components, the bounded component (lying in the triangle of reference given by the above three real lines) and the unbounded component.
 The cone in $\R^3$ corresponding to the bounded component has two connected components when one removes the origin, a positive part inside which $F>0$ and a negative part inside which $F<0$, whilst the cone on the unbounded component only has one connected component in $\R^3$, even after removing the origin.
-In the case $k>1$ it is easily checked that the unbounded component has three affine branches, one of which lies in the negative quadrant $x<0,\ y<0$, one in the sector $ y<0,\ x+y >1$ and the third in the sector $x<0,\ x+y >1$.
+In the case $k>1$, the unbounded component has three affine branches, one of which lies in the negative quadrant $x<0,\ y<0$, one in the sector $ y<0,\ x+y >1$ and the third in the sector $x<0,\ x+y >1$.
 The (real) inflexion points of the cubic are at $B_1 = (0:1:0)$, $B_2 =(1:0:0)$ and $B_3 = (1:-1:0)$, i.e. the intersection of the line at infinity $z=0$ with the curve (a further reason why the chosen change of coordinates is helpful).
 The asymptotes for the affine branches of the unbounded component may be found by calculating the tangents to the curve at the inflexion points, and are

 Noting that $x^3 + y^3 + z^3 -3xyz = (x+y+z)(x+\omega y + \omega^2 z)(x+ \omega ^2 y + \omega z)$, where $\omega$ is a primitive cube root of unity, when $k=1$ the cubic (1) splits into the real line $z=0$ and two complex lines (meeting at the centroid $({1\over 3}:{1\over 3}:1)$ of the triangle of reference).